China defends initial response to chemical fires after port blasts

 Xinhua identified the owner of the warehouse as Tianjin Dongjiang Port Ruihai International Logistics and the China Daily newspaper said its manager had been detained.

-The company said on its website it was a government-approved firm specialising in handling “dangerous goods”.
+The company said on its website it was a government-approved firm specializing in handling “dangerous goods”.
 Phone numbers listed on the site were disconnected and an email went unanswered.

-The blasts sent shockwaves through apartment blocks kilometres away in the city of 15 million people.
+The blasts sent shockwaves through apartment blocks kilometers away in the city of 15 million people.
 They shattered windows in buildings and cars and knocked down walls in a 2-km radius.

 Additional reporting by Joseph Campbell in TIANJIN, Kazunori Takada, Chen Yixin, Brenda Goh and Sue-Lin Wong in SHANGHAI, Michael Martina, Jason Subler, Sui-Lee Wee and Judy Hua in BEIJING, Matt Siegel in SYDNEY, Michael Pell in NEW YORK, Maki Shiraki in TOKYO, Rupert Pretterklieber in ZURICH and Meredith Davis in CHICAGO; Writing by Paul Tait; Editing by Robert Birsel, Nick Macfie and Ian Geoghegan